 The burglar alarm costs shown at the top of the page are for basic supply only and supply plus install work.

-Each of the types of systems listed above is customisable meaning you can add extra sensors, extra contacts, and extra keyfobs.
-You can specify to a monitored alarm installer about whether you want the Police to be contacted on the event of a triggered alarm but this will normally cost you extra at time of installation.
+Each of the types of systems listed is customisable.
+You can add extra sensors, extra contacts, and extra keyfobs.
+You can specify to a monitored alarm installer whether you want the Police to be contacted in the event of a triggered alarm.
+However, this will normally cost you extra at the time of installation.